konsorten/junos-sync-addressbook-ips/README.md

 # Synchronize Pingdom IPs into Juniper SRX firewall

 This tools is designed to run a Kubernetes Cron Job and keep the Juniper address book updated.
-A single address-set *pingdom-probe-servers* will be created, including the required addresses.
+A single address-set *pingdom-probe-servers* will be created, including the required IPv4 and IPv6 addresses.
 All addresses have the prefix *pingdom-*.

 ## Environment Variables